HenokZewdie/wiremock/README.md

 Create a person objects and persist in the DB
 ```
 ### Contributing
-Pull requests are welcome but Please update the readme file too.
+Pull requests are welcome but Please update the readme file before.
+Semtehal

+@Copyright : belew wegegna